 - 3–4 tablespoons maple syrup, to taste

-- Line a 24-cavity mini muffin tin with small cupcake liners.
-Alternatively, you can also use a peanut butter cup mold.
+- Line a 12-cup muffin tin or a 24-cavity mini muffin tin with cupcake liners.

 - Pour a small amount of the chocolate mixture into the bottom of each liner or mold cavity, until the bottom is thinly covered.
 Don’t use more than half the chocolate mixture for this.
 Place the liners in the refrigerator or freezer for about 10 minutes to harden.